 Dr Paul Browning

-Dr Paul Browning (PhD, MEdAdmin (Hons), BEd, DipTeach) has been a Headmaster for 18 years.
+Dr Paul Browning (PhD, MEdAdmin (Hons), BEd, DipTeach) has been a Headmaster for 23 years.
 His first appointment was as the founding principal at Burgmann Anglican School in the ACT where he also served as the Chair of the Association of Independent Schools ACT and on the Board of the Independent Schools Council of Australia.
-During his time at Burgmann, the school’s student population grew from 24 to 1500, across two campuses.
+During his time at Burgmann, the school’s student population grew from 24 to 1000 and a second campus was about to open.

 In 2008 Dr Browning was appointed as Headmaster of St Paul’s School.
 Upon his arrival, Paul led St Paul’s School through a major restructure to create a unique middle management model designed to coach and develop teachers in key 21st century pedagogies.

-Paul is passionate about creativity and innovation in learning; a passion that led to the opening of the School’s Centre for Research, Innovation and Future Development www.thecentreonline.com.au Since 2013, leaders from more than 100 schools in Australia and New Zealand have visited St Paul’s to learn from the work it is doing.
+Paul is passionate about creativity and innovation in learning; a passion that led to the opening of the Centre for Realms of Thinking .
+Since 2013, leaders from more than 200 schools from across the world have visited St Paul’s School to learn from the work it is doing.

 “Compelling Leadership should be pinned to every CEOs Desk”